 OBJECTIVES AND HYPOTHESIS

 The objective of this experiment is to investigate and document the effects of maize (Zea mays L.) leaf azimuth, planting configuration and plant population density on light interception, soil moisture and grain yield.
-To accomplish this purpose a factorial treatment structure was designed with 3 leaf azimuth (across-row, with-row and random) two planting configurations (single and twin rows) and two plant populations densities (49.4 and 74.1 thousands of plants ha-1).
+To accomplish this purpose a factorial treatment structure was designed with 3 leaf azimuth (across-row, with-row and random) two planting configurations (single and twin rows) and two plant populations densities (49.4 and 74.1 thousand plants ha-1).

-It is hypothesized that seed orientation at planting and its resultant leaf azimuth combined with twin row planting configuration could be used to maximize light interception, promote faster canopy closure, reduce inter and intra-specific completion and conserve soil moisture, offering a competitive advantage for the maize crop.
-Some of the questions to answered be this experiment are: (1) what are the effects of across-row leaf azimuth light interception, soil moisture and grain yield compared to random and with-row leaf azimuth; (2) can twin row planting configuration be more efficient in relation to single row planting configuration; (3) what is the effect of the interaction between planting configuration and leaf azimuth; and (4) what is the influence of higher plant population density on light interception, soil moisture and grain yield.
+It is hypothesized that seed orientation at planting and its resultant leaf azimuth combined with twin row planting configuration could be used to maximize light interception, promote faster canopy closure, reduce inter and intra-specific competition and conserve soil moisture, offering a competitive advantage for the maize crop.
+Some of the questions to be answered by this experiment are: (1) what are the effects of across-row leaf azimuth light interception, soil moisture and grain yield compared to random and with-row leaf azimuth; (2) can twin row planting configuration be more efficient in relation to single row planting configuration; (3) what is the effect of the interaction between planting configuration and leaf azimuth; and (4) what is the influence of higher plant population density on light interception, soil moisture and grain yield.

 CHAPTER II